28 Jan 2022

 An early morning mist would sometimes cover the swamps like a grey shroud.
 On such days the eerie silence was broken only occasionally by a distant train noise or by the squeals of the purple-hued swamphens.
 Other sounds might include the deep melancholy bugling uttered by flocks of swans as they glided and mingled on the open patches of water.
 Sometimes a flock would number in the hundreds with their constant calling muffled by the thick blanket of fog.

 The fog, however, rarely persisted and, as the sun rose slowly it soon dispensed the wreaths which had once covered the surface of the water.
 It was then that an observer could see the elegant creatures in the distance.
 Those afloat were joined by the slow ponderous forms of other swans in loose formation, winging in from the direction of Fullerton Cove on the northern part of the Hunter estuary, beyond Kooragang Island.
-As the largest of the local waterfowl lost height for landing amongst their kin, they would extend their webbed under-carriages and flap their wings.
+As the largest of the local waterfowl lost height for landing among their kin, they would extend their webbed under-carriages and flap their wings.
 At that moment, the sun’s rays shone on the white panels of the secondary flight feathers with dazzling effect on the observer.

 Because of our supporters, WWF has been able to work to conserve and protect wetlands worldwide for more than 40 years, providing animals like the bittern and sandpiper with a chance of survival into the future.

 But we can’t achieve this conservation work alone.
 Together with your support, we can continue to protect significant wetland habitats, ensuring a safe future for native species.
-One of the most effective ways to have an impact on this work into the future is by leaving a gift in your will.
+One of the most effective ways to have an impact on this work into the future is by leaving a gift in your Will.

 You have the power to make a lasting impact on our wetlands, and other vital habitats that our precious species call home.